sk112/first-spring-boot-app/README.md

 - in taskbar, rightclick on docker icon and open settings.
 - goto Daemon, enable experimental features.

-> NOTE: unless it is enabled, we cannot pull images form docker hub.
+> NOTE: unless experimental features is enabled, we cannot pull images form docker hub.

 This should be done in Linux containers only!. swicth to Linux containers if the container is windows container.